cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Delay for PostgreSQL startup

-Until now, [the `startDelay` parameter](instance_manager.md#startup-liveness-and-readiness-probes) was set to 30 seconds and CloudNativePG was using this parameter as initial delay for the Kubernetes liveness probe.
-Given that all Kubernetes supported releases provide [startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes), version 1.21 has adopted this approach as well (`startDelay` is now automatically divided in periods of the duration of 10 seconds each).
+Until now, [the `startDelay` parameter](instance_manager.md#startup-liveness-and-readiness-probes) was set to 30 seconds, and CloudNativePG was using this parameter as the initial delay for the Kubernetes liveness probe.
+Given that all the supported Kubernetes releases provide [startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes), version 1.21 has adopted this approach as well (`startDelay` is now automatically divided into periods of the duration of 10 seconds each).

 !!!
 Important
     In order to add the `startupProbe`, each pod needs to be restarted.